 Mr. Bell, however, takes another view: “There are those who advocate no backstory in the opening chapters, but I think that goes a little too far.
 Backstory can help us bond with a Lead character, our most important task in those first pages.
 So the rule is, don’t put in too much or none at all.
 What you do put in, marble in with the action.”

 A couple masters note that in real life, we get to know a person’s past as we get to know them in the present.
-The same should go for our characters.
+The same should go for our readers getting to know our characters.